 Gynecomastia vs fat: What’s the difference?

+Gynecomastia vs fat can be confusing for many patients.
 Gynecomastia involves glandular tissue growth, while chest fat results from excess adipose tissue.
-Plastic surgery is usually the answer in both scenarios.
-A skilled surgeon can differentiate and recommend appropriate treatments.
+Plastic surgery is often the solution in both cases.
+A skilled surgeon can evaluate your chest, determine the true cause, and recommend the most effective treatment.

 What’s the recovery time for gynecomastia surgery?